rmjiang7/ft-lab/README.md

 # Inference and Fine-Tuning Labs

+## This repo is no longer being maintained and has been moved [here](https://github.com/gen-ai-trainings/ft-lab/).
+Please follow that repo for the latest updates.

 This repo contains a few brief examples of working with Generative AI Models.

 1. llm